-Collaborative arrangements: We are an active participant with exposure to significant risks and rewards of commercialization relating to the development of NicVAX and future generation nicotine vaccines based on NicVAX technology.
+Collaborative arrangements: We have been an active participant in collaboration arrangements with exposure to significant risks and rewards of commercialization relating to the development of NicVAX and future generation nicotine vaccines based on NicVAX technology.
 For costs incurred and revenues generated from third parties where we are deemed to be the principal participant, we recognize revenues and costs using the gross basis of accounting; otherwise we use the net basis of accounting.

 Research and development expenses: Research and development costs are expensed as incurred; advanced payments are deferred and subsequently expensed over the period of performance.
 Research and development expenses include direct labor costs as well as the costs of contractors and other direct and indirect expenses (including an allocation of the costs of facilities).
 We expense amounts payable to third parties under collaborative product development agreements at the earlier of the milestone achievement or as payments become contractually due.
-In the first six months of 2011 we recorded approximately \$0.3 million of cost reimbursements from government grants as an offset to research and development expenses (none during 2012).
+In the first nine months of 2011 we recorded approximately \$0.3 million of cost reimbursements from government grants as an offset to research and development expenses (none during 2012).

 Income (loss) per share: Basic income (loss) per share is computed by dividing consolidated net income (loss) available to common shareholders by the weighted-average number of common shares outstanding during the period.
 For periods of net income when the effects are dilutive, diluted earnings per share is computed by dividing net income available to common stockholders by the weighted-average number of shares outstanding and the dilutive impact of all dilutive potential common shares.
 Dilutive potential common shares consist primarily of stock options.
 The dilutive impact of dilutive potential common shares resulting from stock options is determined by applying the treasury stock method.
-For all periods of net loss, diluted loss per share is calculated similarly to basic loss per share because the impact of all dilutive potential common shares is anti-dilutive due to the net losses; accordingly, diluted loss per share is the same as basic loss per share for the three- and six month periods ended June 30, 2012 and June 25, 2011.
+For all periods of net loss, diluted loss per share is calculated similarly to basic loss per share because the impact of all dilutive potential common shares is anti-dilutive due to the net losses; accordingly, diluted loss per share is the same as basic loss per share for the three- and nine-month periods ended September 30, 2012 and September 24, 2011.
 The Company's unvested restricted shares contain non-forfeitable rights to dividends, and therefore are considered to be participating securities; the calculation of basic and diluted income per share excludes net income attributable to the unvested restricted shares from the numerator and excludes the impact of the shares from the denominator.

-A total of approximately 3.7 million potentially dilutive shares related to stock options have been excluded in the calculation of diluted net loss per share for the three- and six month periods ended June 30, 2012 and a total of approximately 4.6 million potentially dilutive shares for the three- and six periods ended June 25, 2011, as their inclusion would be anti-dilutive.
+A total of approximately 3.6 million potentially dilutive shares related to stock options have been excluded in the calculation of diluted net loss per share for the three- and nine-month period ended September 30, 2012 and a total of approximately 4.5 million potentially dilutive shares have been excluded for the three- and nine-month period ended September 24, 2011, as their inclusion would be anti-dilutive.